Apocalyptic and post-apocalyptic fiction: Films and television

-The film 28 Days Later (2002) and its sequel 28 Weeks Later (2007) revolves around a virus in Britain that turns anyone infected into a mindlessly violent psychotic, though still alive and not undead, in a variation of the classic zombie theme.
-This also makes the infected more dangerous, as they can run very quickly and as their bodies are not decaying.
-The plot centers on groups of both uninfected survivors and a handful of virus carriers who are immune to the effects of the disease.
+The film 28 Days Later (2002) and its sequels 28 Weeks Later (2007) and 28 Years Later (2025) revolve around a virus in Britain that turns anyone infected into a mindlessly violent psychotic, though still alive and not undead, in a variation of the classic zombie theme.
+This also makes the infected more dangerous, as they can run very quickly and their bodies are not decaying.
+The plot centers on groups of uninfected survivors and a handful of virus carriers who are immune to the effects of the disease.

+In the Reboot series of Planet of the Apes, Will Rodman was a scientist of Gen-Sys who was working on an experimental drug he called ALZ-112 in an effort to save his father, who had been diagnosed with Alzheimer's disease.
+The virus proved a success with ape test subjects by greatly enhancing their intelligence, and managed to cure Rodman's father, but only temporarily, as his body gradually developed antibodies against the virus.
+In order to make an stronger version, ALZ-113 (later dubbed Simian Flu) was created, which proved to be fatal to humans.
+During the first trial, the virus was accidentally released onto Robert Franklin when Koba kicked off Franklin's breathing mask.
+Franklin was later found dead, but not before he infected Rodman's neighbor Douglas Hunsiker.
+After the apes broke free and escaped to the Muir Woods, an infected Hunsiker went to his job as an airline pilot, triggering the spread of the ALZ-113 across the planet via international flight routes and leading to a worldwide pandemic that destroyed most of humanity.
+Later, the virus mutated, which caused humans to lose their speech capabilities and their advanced intelligence.
+Eventually, the Apes became the new predominant species of Earth, while humanity have regressed into a primitive state.

 In the comedy film Zombieland (2009), a disease mutates most Americans (the rest of the world is not mentioned) and turns them into animal-like creatures hungry for human flesh.
-The story is about a group of people who stick together and to try survive against the zombies.
+The story is about a group of people who stick together and try to survive against the zombies.
 Another comedy film, Warm Bodies (2013), adds a romantic twist to its story, as a zombie falls in love with an uninfected woman and protects her from his fellow zombies.